FGI-GEOINFO/Baltic-Explorer/latviafiles/README.md

-# The Latvia case study module shows an example of how analysis functioanlities could be added to Baltic Explorer.
+# The Latvia case study module shows one example analysis functionalities added to Baltic Explorer.

-# The functionality is a minimum viable product version.
-For a smoother experience, use ajax when developing new analysis functioanlities, to avoid having to reload pages to see results.
+* The example shows a minimum viable product version.
+For a smoother experience, use ajax when developing new analysis functioanlities to avoid having to reload pages to see results.

 # Replace the files in umap with these files.
 *Javascript files can be added to "umap/static/umap/js/" or to the custom static folder specified in the umap.conf file